 You can relax by the swimming pool, on one of the sandy beaches or lie back in a hammock beneath the baobab trees.
 If you're feeling a little more energetic there are various adventure activities you can try including diving, snorkelling, fishing, kayaking, bird watching and exploring the island on foot.
 Dhow sailing cruises, especially those at sunset, are a perennial favourite.

-Azura Quilalea is on the otherwise uninhabited Indian Ocean island of Quilalea in the Quirimbas Archipelago, northern Mozambique.
+Location: Azura Quilalea is on the otherwise uninhabited Indian Ocean island of Quilalea in the Quirimbas Archipelago, northern Mozambique.
 The island lies 30 nautical miles north of Pemba, the nearest airport.
-From here it’s a 25-minute helicopter flight to Quiilalea.
+From here its a 25-minute helicopter flight to Quiilalea.

-Staff take great care in preparing the food and in selecting special, private dining locations – by the beach, on a sandbar or by the pool.
+Dining: Staff take great care in preparing the food and in selecting special, private dining locations by the beach, on a sandbar or by the pool.
 Fresh fish and seafood including succulent crayfish and crabs,are high on the menu.
 Most meals are eaten outdoors and dinner is by candlelight.
-Children:

-Children of all ages are welcome.
+Children: Children of all ages are welcome.
 Family activities revolve around the natural world.
 Snorkelling and fishing are suitable for young children while older ones may want to try kayaking and scuba diving.